 Austin Grego is a third-year Communication major and is pursuing a minor in Professional Writing.
 As a sustainability intern, he will help highlight on-campus faculty research by writing for the UCSB Sustainability newsletter and blog.
 Being from Huntington Beach, his passions include surfing, riding bikes, and occasionally going barefoot—all reasons why he was drawn to UCSB.
 Sometime in the last decade, he heard about going green and decided to give it a try.
 He currently races for the UCSB Cycling Team and believes bicycles are the best way to get around.

 Tanya Hernandez is a fourth year double major in Communications and Religious Studies.
 She worked in the Marketing and Development Office at the UCSB Athletics Department for almost two years.
-She then studied in South Africa for a year where she volunteered with an education program where she taught English to first and second graders in townships on the outskirts of Cape Town.
+She then studied in South Africa for a year where she volunteered with an education program teaching English to first and second graders in townships on the outskirts of Cape Town.
 This year she is working as an Event Planning Assistant for the CA Higher Education Sustainability Conference.
 She plans to pursue a career in international affairs.

 Adam Araza is a fourth-year student majoring in geography with a GIS emphasis.
 His interests include sustainable transportation, green business practices, and using GIS to examine human behavior.
 He has worked as an undergrad assistant in the GeoTrans lab, assisted with the Santa Barbara County Green Business Certification of four stores on the UCSB campus, and worked on an interactive map prototype with the goal of mapping crimes in Isla Vista.
 This year, Adam will continue interning with PACES, collaborating with campus departments working toward Green Office Certifications.
 He will also begin working with the Interactive Campus Map team developing Sustainability Layers.